Sins of the Father (Dexter: New Blood): Writing

-The finale wraps Dexter Morgan's story arc, which culminates with his death.
 Michael C. Hall acknowledged the finale would surprise audiences but he felt satisfied with the ending.
-Before the airing of the episode, Clyde Phillips said the finale would be "surprising, inevitable and it's going to blow up the Internet", calling it the best thing he has ever written.
-For Phillips, Dexter dying was the only way the series could have ended, as audiences would feel frustrated by the number of times he evaded justice.
-He justified it as "the legitimacy, honesty, dignity and integrity of the character of Dexter that we so carefully built up over almost a decade almost required that we end the show this way."
+Before the airing of the episode, Clyde Phillips said the finale would be "surprising, inevitable and it's going to blow up the Internet", calling it the best thing he has ever written, stating that "the legitimacy, honesty, dignity and integrity of the character of Dexter that we so carefully built up over almost a decade almost required that we end the show this way."
 He wanted to thank the audience for sticking with the show throughout the years, "it is no secret we wanted to redeem the show after Season 8.
 I didn't want to screw around with the audience's head."
-He further reiterated that "Dexter is dead", as he felt faking his death would be "dishonest" to the audience.
-Dexter's line, "I've never felt real love until now" served as a "real awakening in him".
-His death and final words were "absolution for what Harrison's done."
-His death scene originally involved Dexter pulling his hand away from Debra but Jennifer Carpenter suggested that she pulled away her hand, which was the version used.
+Dexter's line, "I've never felt real love until now" served as a "real awakening in him", Dexter viewing his final words as "absolution for what Harrison's done."
+His closing scene originally involved Dexter pulling his hand away from Debra but Jennifer Carpenter suggested that she pull away her hand instead, which was the version used.